 Net metering is one of the reasons that solar technology has been so successful in California and why it quickly helps homeowners recoup their solar panel investment.

 Rather than relying on a public utility to store your excess power until you need it at night, you could always store the power your solar panels create during the day yourself with the help of a solar battery.
-Over the past few years, we’ve seen a new generation of residential solar batteries hit the market.
+Over the past few years, we’ve seen a new generation of residential solar batteries hit the market like Tesla Powerwall.
 These batteries are much more powerful than their previous iterations and can hold significantly more power for a longer period of time.

 Solar batteries can be a great solution is you don’t receive service from a public utility provider, or if you want to live off the grid as much as possible.
 Of course, relying on a battery does require a more focused approach to your energy usage.
 You’ll have to keep a close eye on your battery’s charge and how much energy you use.
 Additionally, short winter days or a week of overcast weather could make it difficult for your solar panels to create all the power you need even with a battery.

-Still, the technology behind solar batteries only continues to improve, and as the economies of scale increase, prices for solar batteries will begin to drop, just as they have for solar panels.
+Still, the technology behind solar batteries only continues to improve, and as the economies of scale increase, prices for solar batteries like Tesla Powerwall will begin to drop, just as they have for solar panels.

 Do solar panels work at night?
 No. But the idea that they can’t help Californians dramatically lower their energy costs or be part of the solution to transition from dirty fossil fuels to clean renewable energy is false.
 Solar power is one of the main driving forces helping California reach its 2030 goal to generate half of its power from renewable energy.
 In fact, Californians have embraced solar so much that a 2017 report from the California Public Utilities Commission found that the Golden State may hit this “ambitious” goal a decade early!

 California’s net metering system, as well as the recent improvements in solar battery technology, have allowed homeowners to power their home day and night with a solar panel system on their roof.